ACTIVITIES – GRADE LEVEL :

 S.A.G.E.
-(Student Activists for Greater Equality) - (Sponsor / Ms. Stiebitz - StiebiL@lmsd.org) - The club's missions statement: to promote awareness, discussion, and advocacy among peer groups in the Lower Merion school community about social justice issues such as: gender equality, LGBTQ+ rights, race, ethnicity, class, disability, sexual violence prevention and support.
-The club hosts student-let meetings (via Zoom) to discuss a range of topics and current events, along with ways to take action in the local community.
+(Student Activists for Greater Equality) - (Sponsor / Ms. Stiebitz - StiebiL@lmsd.org) - The club's mission statement: to promote awareness, discussion, and advocacy among peer groups in the Lower Merion school community about social justice issues such as: gender equality, LGBTQ+ rights, race, ethnicity, class, disability, and sexual violence prevention and support.
+The club hosts student-let meetings in 313 during Lunch and Learn to discuss a range of topics and current events, along with ways to take action in the local community.
 All are welcome!
 To join the email list for updates about meetings, please contact Ms. Stiebitz.
 The club's main event each year is a student-run conference to promote awareness and activism as it connects to our mission statement.

 SCHOOL STORE - (Sponsor: Tom Kline - KlineT@lmsd.org) - The Dawgs Den is responsible for the merchandizing needs of Lower Merion High School and its community.
 Students who are interested in business, design, marketing, management, and/or retail, may be interested in being part of the school store.